bmentges/brainiak_api/docs/source/services/domain/list_domain.rst

 **Status 404**

-If there are no domains, the response status code is a 404.
+If there are no contexts, the response status code is a 404.

 .. include :: examples/get_domain_404.rst